 Immediately after the war, from 1945 to 1947, Olomucki unceasingly drew from her memories of the period, as she was aware of the documentary value of these works.
 In the 1960s she showed her works in many exhibitions in Paris and London.

-Her works from the Holocaust period, or those that were done under its influence, were donated to the Ghetto Fighters’ House Museum art collection by the artist.
-Others can be found in Yad Vashem, Jerusalem, The Musée d’histoire contemporaine, Paris, the United States Holocaust Memorial Museum, Washington and the Auschwitz Museum.
+Olomucki’s works from the Holocaust period, or those that were done under its influence, were donated to the Ghetto Fighters’ House Museum art collection by the artist.
+Others can be found in Yad Vashem, Jerusalem, The Musée d’histoire contemporaine, Paris, the United States Holocaust Memorial Museum, Washington, and the Auschwitz Museum.

 Lili Rilik-Andrieux, née Abraham, was born in Berlin to a wealthy, cultured family.
 She studied art in Berlin from 1933 to 1937 and in 1938 went to Paris to continue her studies at the Académie Ranson.

-After the war she remained in Aix-en-Provence until 1946, working as a translator for the American army.
-In 1946 Rilik-Andrieux went to the USA. and six years later married Ricardo Esther, a Spanish refugee whom she had met in Gurs.
+After the war Rilik-Andrieux remained in Aix-en-Provence until 1946, working as a translator for the American army.
+In 1946 she went to the United States, and six years later married Ricardo Esther, a Spanish refugee whom she had met in Gurs.
 In 1981 she settled in San Diego, where she lived until her death in 1996.

 Dora Schaul, née Davidsohn, was born in Berlin to a Jewish merchant family.
 In 1933 she was dismissed from her job as a clerk because of the Nazi racial decrees.
 When it became clear that she could not make a living in the changed circumstances, she moved to Amsterdam, where she met Alfred Benjamin-Ben, a communist militant who had escaped from Germany after being held there in a prison camp.
 In 1934 they went to Paris, where Ben worked as an editor of the communist newspaper, Le Trait d’union, whose purpose was to strengthen the connection between anti-Fascist German immigrants and the French population.
 While she had previously not been politically active, she became an enthusiastic supporter of the communist party, and took part in distributing information about the activities of the Third Reich.